The pion.ch backgammon page

 A modest variant of backgammon, which is very efficient in producing more exciting games, without affecting the way of playing.
 The only difference is that the first move of the game has to be a "slot", which means leaving a blot in direct range of the opponent's rear point.

-Memorizing a match equity table
+Committing a match equity table to memory

 A match equity table is the indispensable companion of the advanced player, but that is a lot of numbers to learn for the memory-challenged like me.
 Here is the way I found to retrieve quite precise values from the most popular MET without overloading my memory.